eholly1/eholly1_scrollmark/README.md

 - `brand_reputation_report.md` - Executive summary with insights

 **Note:** Sentiment analysis uses Claude Sonnet 4 API (costs apply) and provides post-level reputation insights.

+## Extension Proposal

+- This analysis does not include data on actual conversions.
+Next steps of this project would include that data, provided by Treehut, so that we could look for correlations between social media engagement and sales to determine the most relevant signals.

+- The sentiment analysis showed that promotions like PR campaigns or giveaways drive engagement, but not necessarily positive sentiment.
+Next steps would be to look at the types of comments that drive positive sentiment and focus on those types of content.

+- It may be useful to build a bot that can monitor comments automatically for Treehut to notify brand managers of comments that likely warrant a direct response.

+- A more thorough case should be constructed for the product recommendations made.

+## AI & Tool Usage Disclosure

+- Throughout the project, I have been using the Augment plugin for VS Code for interfacing with the data, as well as authoring report content and python scripting.
+I have been giving constant feedback, challenging assumptions, and directing attention to which parts of the project to focus on.

+- The sentiment analysis script uses Claude Sonnet 4 API to analyze customer sentiment in Instagram comments for brand reputation insights.